Here’s my list of 15 essential sewing tools:

 What are your essential sewing tools?
 Let me know in the comments!

 Looking for ways to keep track of all of your sewing tools?
 Be sure to check out my post on organizing your sewing room.
-You might also be interested in exploring useful patternmaking tools.
 Plus, get started with Craftsy’s FREE mini-class Bag-Making Basics: Drawstring Bag & Bucket Bag.